17 Protocol Overhead and Encapsulation

 TCP connection overhead:

-Connection recovery Automatic retries Masks network failures
+• Connection recovery Value: Automatic retries Impact: masks network failures

 UDP “connection-less” benefits: